LARISSA MELO PIENKOWSKI

 LITERARY AGENT

-Larissa grew up outside of Boston and attended Simmons College, where she earned her degree in Social Work and Sociology, performed poetry competitively and recreationally, and edited a number of literary magazines.
-Larissa later went on to receive her MA in Publishing and Writing from Emerson College, where she worked with Beacon Press and Barefoot Books before becoming the associate publisher of Dottir Press.
-She joined Jill Grinberg Literary Management as an agent in 2020 and later went on to join Azantian in 2025, where she now represents a wide range of adult and children’s fiction and nonfiction.
-She believes books are a critical tool in the ongoing fight for justice and liberation, and she's especially excited to bring books into the world that challenge the status quo and make people feel seen.
-Larissa speaks Portuguese and Spanish, and loves trying new hobbies almost as much as she loves books.
+She joined Jill Grinberg Literary Management as an agent in 2020 and later went on to join Azantian in 2025, where she represents a wide range of adult and children’s fiction and nonfiction.
+She believes books are a critical tool in the ongoing fight for justice and liberation, and she’s especially excited to bring books into the world that challenge the status quo and make people feel seen.
+The child of Brazilian and Polish immigrants, Larissa speaks Portuguese and Spanish.
+She lives in Philadelphia with her wife and their Siberian husky, Olaf.

 stories centered around identity written by authors who don’t share that identity